Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • A single test is only a snapshot.

-• If you seek orientation, two measurements spaced apart are often more informative than one.
+• If you want orientation, two measurements spaced apart are often more informative than one.

-• If the result is clearly abnormal, plan a laboratory evaluation instead of repeating self‑tests.
+• If the result is clearly abnormal, plan a laboratory evaluation rather than more at-home testing.

-When a laboratory semen analysis is the better shortcut
+When a laboratory semen analysis is the better step

-A lab report is not only more accurate but often gets you to the next steps faster, because clear follow‑up actions are possible.
-This is particularly true when there is time pressure or symptoms.
+A lab report is not only more accurate but often gets you to the next steps faster, because it enables clear follow-up actions.
+That is especially true when there is time pressure or symptoms.

 • If you have been trying to conceive regularly for 12 months without success, or if age and time pressure are factors.